HUMANE CANADA TEAM

 Tara Hellewell, Director, Donor Relations & National Engagement

-Along with partner Jaret and fur kids Harlee and Bandit, she divides her time between their homes on the mountain in Crowsnest Pass, AB, and their off-grid cabin on the shores of Kootenay Lake just outside of Nelson, BC.
-At home, they relish the freedom of nature and the wildlife that frequently visit both properties.
+Along with partner Jaret and fur-kids Harlee and Bandit, she divides her time between their homes on the mountain in the Crowsnest Pass, AB, and their off-grid cabin on the shores of Kootenay Lake just outside of Nelson, BC.
+At home, they relish the freedom of nature, the beauty of the environment, and the wildlife that frequently visit both properties.

 Kathy Duncan, Director, National Programs